karan79k/Foodpanda-clone--UI/README.md

 This project is licensed under the [MIT License](LICENSE).

----

-Experience the ease of ordering your favorite meals with Food Panda!
-Visit the live demo [here](https://www.foodpandaclone.com) and explore the ordering process.
-If you have any questions or feedback, feel free to open an issue in this repository.
+---If you have any questions or feedback, feel free to open an issue in this repository.
 Bon appétit! 🍕🍔🍣